The vaginal ring is a form of contraception. This page explains how the vaginal ring works and tells you how to use it.

 A vaginal ring is a contraceptive ring which sits inside the vagina.
 It contains two hormones, oestrogen and progestogen and stops ovaries from releasing an egg each month.

-The vaginal ring is inserted into the vagina on the first day of a woman’s menstrual cycle and stays in place for three weeks in a row and is then removed while the woman has her period.
+The vaginal ring is inserted into the vagina on the first day of a menstrual cycle and stays in place for three weeks in a row and is then removed during the period.

 A new ring is inserted on the first day of the next menstrual cycle.